Dr Lucy Stone

 Lucy Stone is a Study Overseas Administrator in the Division of Academic and Student Engagement.
 In this role, Lucy facilitates student and academic travel on study tours and short-term exchange programs.

 Before joining the Division in 2022, Lucy studied overseas extensively.
 She is recipient of numerous research grants, awards and accolades for projects on subjects ranging from medical humanities to children's literature, war and forced migration.
-Most recently, Lucy was awarded a Research Excellence Academy studentship for a PhD on the Nazi-era juvenilia by children's author-illustrators, Judith Kerr and Tomi Ungerer, held in archives in the UK, France and Germany.
+Most recently, Lucy was awarded a Research Excellence Academy studentship from Newcastle University, UK, for a PhD on the Nazi-era juvenilia by children's author-illustrators, Judith Kerr and Tomi Ungerer, held in archives in the UK, France and Germany.

-In addition to a PhD, Lucy holds an MPhil in Children's Literature from the University of Cambridge and a BA (Langauges) (Honours) from the University of Sydney.
+In addition to a PhD, Lucy holds an MPhil in Children's Literature from the University of Cambridge and a BA (Languages) (Honours) from the University of Sydney.
 She is fluent in German and Italian, can read French and is a beginner in Indonesian.

 PhD (English), Newcastle University

 BA (Languages) (Honours), University of Sydney

 2021 COVID-19 Impact Scholarship (Newcastle University, UK)

 2019 Research Excellence Academy Student Support Grant (Newcastle University, UK)

 2016 Research Excellence Academy Studentship (Newcastle University, UK)

 2016 David Almond Fellowship (Newcastle University, UK; Seven Stories: The National Centre for Children's Books, UK)